 A good average email response time for support typically ranges between one to four hours.
 Faster response times are associated with higher customer satisfaction.

-This is why you must use data to improve email response times and strive for quicker replies to meet customer expectations.
+This is why you must use data to improve email response times and strive for quicker replies to meet what customers expect.

 3. How can I improve my team’s email response times using data?